glutenfreemap/glutenfreemap.github.io/docs/en/about.md

 GlutenFreeMap does not collect any data from users.
 It does not use cookies and user preferences are saved locally on your device.

-Google Maps is used to display the locations on the map.
-We cannot guarantee that it does not carry out any type of tracking of users.
-If you want to avoid this, we suggest that you use the [Web version](https://glutenfreemap.github.io/en) of this application, and that you block the `maps.googleapis.com` domain using an ad-blocker.
-In this case the map will no longer be available, however the application should remain functional.

 ## Disclaimer

 This application is provided in the hope that it will be useful, without making any guarantees.
 We try to ensure that the information presented is correct and reliable, but we are not responsible for any errors or omissions or for the results obtained from the use of this information.
 We suggest that you always contact the establishments to clarify any doubts you may have.